 - Give and take is part of life.
 The right attitude helps.
 People sometimes think of relationships as a “50/50 split,” but I think that’s simplistic.
 Successful relationships move beyond winners and losers and seek collaboration so each person gets what he needs.

 Finding the right therapist is important.
 This is no place for amateurs.
 As your therapist I will guide, translate, teach, support and challenge you.
 Having experience with a wide variety of couples, I know how relationships work – and how they get stuck.
 Even after 25 years in the field I frequently get continuing education to have a variety of techniques available to help you.
 It is important that both partners in the relationship feel supported and challenged during therapy.

 I have worked with all sorts of couples.
-Many of my clients are same-gender couples.
-I have written a number of articles to help my clients with relationship concerns.
+Many of my clients are same-gender couples or people in nontraditional relationships.

 I am a professional counselor licensed by the State of Georgia for more than 25 years, I provide both individual therapy and couples counseling to all sorts of people.
 I have a Master of Science degree in clinical psychology from Purdue University.
 I am a member of the American Counseling Association.